 Since our founding in 1984, The Martha’s Vineyard Times has become the Island’s most widely read newspaper for year-round Islanders, long-term summer residents, and Vineyard visitors, with an average circulation of approximately 15,000 copies each week.
 Last year The Times’ circulation was more than three times greater on-Island, and two times greater overall, than that of the Vineyard Gazette, the community’s other weekly newspaper.
 The Times is generally acknowledged as the community newspaper for Martha’s Vineyard.

-In January of 2020, The Times will change its model of providing a free print newspaper to every post office boxholder on the Island, to one of paid circulation.
+In January of 2020, The Times changed its model of providing a free print newspaper to every post office boxholder on the Island, to one of paid circulation.
 We will deliver newspapers to all subscribers, continue to sell them at retail outlets, and provide complimentary copies to assorted venues.
+As of March 1, 2020, we had 10,000 readers, on and off-Island, and a press run of 5000 copies.
 Our website content will be free to all print subscribers; those who’d rather do without a print paper can subscribe to web only.

 We believe that a useful and vital community newspaper needs to be successfully immersed in Vineyard life, and we dedicate considerable resources to cover our community broadly and deeply; our myriad awards (weekly newspaper of the year from the New England Press Association in 2017, 2018, 2019) have shown us that our peers agree.